 The ICJAL does not contain penalties for violations.
 However, in practice, it is possible that the PRC regulators may frame the violation under the existing regimes including those relating to data privacy or state secrecy and therefore impose the relevant penalties thereunder.

 As the ICJAL is still at an infant stage, there is no precedent yet to provide more insight on how the PRC regulators will enforce against any violation.
-It is also not clear for example whether the ICJAL may imply a duty to inquire if a PRC based entity or individual provides assistance to a foreign investigation without knowing that the investigation involves or may involve criminal aspect.
+It is also not clear for example whether the ICJAL may imply a duty to inquire if a China-based entity or individual provides assistance to a foreign investigation without knowing that the investigation involves or may involve a criminal aspect.

 The restrictions contained in the PRC laws and regulations on state secrecy would be triggered to the extent that the relevant personal information constitutes state secrets.

-Under the PRC Law on Protection of State Secrets (the State Secrets Law) as amended on 29 April 2010, the term "state secret" is broadly defined to mean matters which are related to national security and interest, determined in accordance with legal procedures, and may only be disclosed to limited persons within a certain period of time.
+Under the PRC Law on Protection of State Secrets (the State Secrets Law) as amended on 29 April 2010, the term "state secret" is broadly defined to mean matters that are related to national security and interest, determined in accordance with legal procedures, and may only be disclosed to limited persons within a certain period of time.

 The State Secrets Law provides a list of matters and information that can be classified as state secrets.
 Such matters and information, if disclosed, may impact China’s security and interest in key areas such as politics, economy, defence and foreign affairs.